 Where a non-molestation order (but not an ouster) is granted the court may include a provision requiring the spouse or former spouse to participate in a programme, approved by the Director of Social Welfare, that is aimed at changing the attitude and behaviour that lead to the granting of injunction.

 Granting ‘an ouster’ is obviously regarded as a more draconian measure but is frequently granted by the courts where there is evidence of actual physical violence – particularly where any children have been present or involved.
 However in exercising its power to grant an injunction containing a ouster under section 3(1)(c) or (d) the court must have regard to the conduct of the parties, both in relation to each other and otherwise, to their respective needs and financial resources, to the needs of any specified minor and to all the circumstances of the case.
 Unlike non-molestation orders there is a statutory time-limit of 24-month for ‘ouster’ orders.
 See section 6.

 Section 3B Cohbitees and Former Cohabitees

 The non-molestation and ouster provisions in section 3B are identical to those in section 3 and as apply to a spouse, former spouse or specified child.
-Section 3B gives identical injunctive (protective) powers to cohabitees and any child (specified minor) and by section 2(b) includes such a relationship that has come to an end.
+Section 3B gives identical injunctive (protective) powers to cohabitees and any child (specified minor) and includes such a relationship that has come to an end.
 Under this section the applicant must be ‘a party to a cohabitation relationship’.
 This will include cohabiting heterosexual couples and same-sex couples in gay and lesbian relationships.